bvalmont/python-challenge/README.md

   * The percentage of votes each candidate won
   * The total number of votes each candidate won
   * The winner of the election based on popular vote
 ## The script to run each of the python files are named main.py and are in each challenge's respective folders.
 The script was originally run using Visual Studio Code.
+Each folder also contains the data in .csv format.